seinecle/MapsOfScience/README.md

 This repository provides methods to produce maps of science from open access data.
 The end goal is to make it possible and easy to produce these maps.

+# Where is the entry point to the code?
+I use [this class](https://github.com/seinecle/MapsOfScience/blob/main/src/main/java/net/clementlevallois/functions/mapsofscience/Controller.java) as the launcher of all operations.

+When I'll be finished creating maps, I'll revise the code to make it extremely easy to use from a commandline interface and in a nocode fashion from a web app (https://nocodefunctions.com).
+Anyone should then be able to create maps for themselves.

 ## Maps of science
 Pioneering work on maps of science dates back to the 2000s with the first global atlases produced by [Katy Börner, Kevin Boyack, Richard Klavans](https://link.springer.com/article/10.1007/s11192-005-0255-6), [Loet Leydesdorff and Ismael Rafols](https://asistdl.onlinelibrary.wiley.com/doi/abs/10.1002/asi.20967).